-- NOTE: When operating the stove, it is recommended to use the Glove provided to open the fire door as the door handle will become hot. - 1.
-Open the fire door and open the primary air control by pulling it fully out. - 2.
-Open the secondary air inlet by pulling the control fully out. - 3.
+- 1. Open the fire door and open the primary air inlet by pushing the primary air control lever to the right. - 2.
+Open the secondary air inlet by pushing the secondary air control lever to the left. - 3.
 Cover the grate with crumpled pieces of paper and lay 10-12 pieces of kindling on top of the paper towards the back of the firebox. - 4.
-Ignite and close the fire door. - 5.
+Ignite and close thefire door. - 5.
 When the kindling is well alight open the fire door and add more kindling of a larger size to sustain the fire.
 Close the fire door. - 6.
 When a hot fire bed is established add the normal fuel. - 7.
-When well lighted, adjust the air controls as required depending on the fuel type being used & the heat output required (see Table below).
-Both controls should be adjusted in conjunction with each other to get the appropriate burn rate with exact settings on each control depending on the draught conditions of the chimney to which the unit is connected.
+When well lighted, adjust the air controls as required depending on the fuel type being used & the heat output required (see Table).
+Both controls should be adjusted in conjunction with each other to get the appropriate burn rate with exact settings on each control depending on the draught conditions of the chimney to which the unit is connected. - 8.
+If there is insufficient burning material in the firebed to light a new fuel charge, excessive smoke emission can occur.
+Refuelling must be carried out onto a sufficient quantity of glowing embers and ash that the new fuel charge will ignite in a reasonable period.
+If there are too few embers in the fire bed, add suitable kindling to prevent excessive smoke. - 9.
+The maximum amount of fuel specified in this manual should not be exceeded, overloading can cause excess smoke.